mxcai/mxcai.github.io/_pages/Biography.md

 	- Scientific Reports

 ## Talks
+- Trans-ancestry cell-type-specific eQTLs mapping by integrating scRNA-seq and bulk data.
+Statistics Workshop on Bioinformatics and Transfer Learning at Harbin Institute of Technology, Shenzhen.
+August 9, 2025.
+- traceCB: Trans-ancestry cell-type-specific eQTLs mapping by integrating scRNA-seq and bulk data.
+Statistics and Data Science Workshop at Hong Kong University of Science and Technology.
+August 8, 2025.
 - Leveraging Cross-population Fine-mapping to Strengthen cis-Mendelian Randomization.
 The 2025 ICSA International Conference at Beijing Normal University, Zhuhai.
 June 29, 2025.
 - Integrating multi-ancestry eQTL studies to detect gene-trait associations.
 Interdisciplinary Workshop on AI, Data Science and Life Science at Shenzhen University.
 Jan 3, 2025.
 - Leveraging Cross-population Fine-mapping to Strengthen cis-Mendelian Randomization.
 The 2nd Joint Conference on Statistics and Data Science in China at Yunnan, Kunming.
 July 14, 2024.